-- Buy well-made products, borrow the items that you rarely use, or shop at Grey Bears Thrift Store for clothing, housewares, electronics, tools, games, puzzles, bikes, medical supplies, etc. And bring e-waste including computers, printers, copiers, TVs, monitors, cables, mobile phones, tablets, etc. to Grey Bears for refurbishing and/or optimal processing.
+- Buy well-made products, borrow the items that you rarely use, or shop at Grey Bears Thrift Store for gently used clothing, housewares, electronics, tools, games, puzzles, bikes, medical supplies, etc. And bring e-waste including computers, printers, copiers, TVs, monitors, cables, mobile phones, tablets, etc. to Grey Bears for refurbishing and/or optimal processing.

 - Before you purchase anything, ask: “Is this something I need?”
 Or is there another item I can use or repurpose for the same task.
 Instead of using wrapping paper for gifts, try using newspaper (no longer recyclable) or pages torn from catalogs, or even an old road atlas.